 Since July 2001 Mr Wilkins has been running DWCorporate Pty Ltd where he advises on the formation of, and capital raising for, emerging companies in the Australian resources sector.

-He is currently a non-executive director of Australian listed companies A1 Consolidated Gold Limited and Key Petroleum Ltd.
+He is currently a non-executive director of Australian listed company Key Petroleum Ltd.

 3. EARNINGS PER SHARE